ANRGUSC/covid19_risk_estimation/README.md

 This project used CoVID-19 case data from LA County Dep. of Public Health, which is also available in the following repository: [Data](https://github.com/ANRGUSC/lacounty_covid19_data/).

 ## Instructions for running the following codes
-Note: These files are developed and tested in Python3.6.

-The following packages are required to run the codes:
-* jupyter noteboook
-* numpy
-* json
-* re
-* matplotlib
-* itertools
-* pandas
-* scipy
-* gekko
-* IPython
-* datetime

-These packages can be installed by issuing the following command "pip install name_of_the_package".
+The requirements.txt file contains the modules needed to run these scripts and can be installed by running any of the following in the terminal:
+* pip install -r requirements.txt
+* conda install --file requirements.txt
+**Note: Jupyter Notebook module needed to run the Jupyter Notebooks

 ## Running **estimation_prediction_for_RiskScore_and_R.ipynb**